Freshman Next Steps

 - Apply early!
 Your priority for room assignment is based on the date you submit your application.
 The priority deadline is May 1.

-To confirm your enrollment for Summer or Fall 2020, you must pay a $200 non-refundable deposit.
+To confirm your enrollment for summer or fall 2021, you must pay a $200 nonrefundable deposit.
 The deposit is a prepayment applied to tuition, fees or other charges on your UND bill.

-You'll need to pay the full deposit before you'll be eligible to take the next steps toward being a UND student, including:
+You'll need to pay the full deposit before you'll be eligible to take the next steps toward being a UND student, including registering for classes and receiving your housing room assignment.
+If you are a transfer student, you will not need to pay this enrollment deposit.